Dominant Donegal see off disappointing Armagh

 Both sides were pulling 14 men behind the ball when not in possession early on with McBrearty and Armagh's late inclusion Conor Turbitt often up on their own in opposition territory.

-Donegal centre-back Eoghan Ban Gallagher managed to break the Armagh defensive live as he fisted over the opening point which was quickly added to by the first of Murphy's first successful frees.
+Donegal centre-back Eoghan Ban Gallagher managed to break the Armagh defensive line as he fisted over the opening point which was quickly added to by the first of Murphy's four successful frees.

 Wing-back Jarlath Og Burns strode upfield to open Armagh's account in the fifth minute and after Hugh McFadden quickly restored Donegal's two-point advantage, the visitors had their best period of the game as they briefly found their running game to hit three unanswered points.